argoproj-labs/old-argo-dataflow/examples/README.md

 * In this example, because the ratio is 1000, if 2000 messages pending, two replicas will be started.
 * To prevent scaling up and down repeatedly - scale up or down occurs a maximum of once a minute.
 * The same message will not be send to two different replicas.

+## Scale-To-Zero

+You can scale to zero by setting `min: 0`.
+The number of replicas will start at zero, and periodically be scaled up to 1 so that the number of pending messages can be measured and the targe number of replicas re-calculated.

 ```